rkoshak/openhab-rules-tools/ephem_tod/README.md

 A dayset is a list of the days of the week with a name, for example weekend would include SATURDAY and SUNDAY by default.
 Weekday is a special dayset that is essentially those days not listed as a weekend.
-One can define a custom set of daysets (e.g. garabage-day=MONDAY) if desired.
+One can define a custom set of daysets (e.g. garbage-day=MONDAY) if desired.

 When Ephemeris is configured with a country and region, it loads a default list of "bank holidays" for that region.
 One can additionally define a custom set of holidays by creating an XML file.